unicorn-rs/unicorn-rs/README.md

 ## Installation

-This project has been tested on Linux and OS X. The bindings are built for version 1.0 of unicorn.
+This project has been tested on Linux, OS X and Windows.
+The bindings are built for version 1.0 of unicorn.

 This package attempts to build unicorn if it is not already installed on the system.
-To build unicorn, the following tools are needed : gcc, make, git, python 2.7.
+To build unicorn on Linux and OS X, the following tools are needed : gcc, make, git, python 2.7.
+Visual Studio is needed on Windows.

 To use unicorn-rs, simply add it as dependency to the Cargo.toml of your program.

 ```
 [dependencies]
-unicorn = "0.6.0"
+unicorn = "0.7.0"
 ```

 ## Changelog

+### 0.7.0

+Windows is now supported (thanks to kichristensen).

 ### 0.6.0